Intel Math Kernel Library

 $ icc .... -Wl,-rpath=$LIBRARY_PATH ...

-Advantage in using the MKL library is that it brings threaded parallelization to applications that are otherwise not parallel.
+Advantage in using Intel MKL library is that it brings threaded parallelization to applications that are otherwise not parallel.

 For this to work, the application must link the threaded MKL library (default).
 Number and behaviour of MKL threads may be controlled via the OpenMP environment variables, such as OMP_NUM_THREADS and KMP_AFFINITY.
 MKL_NUM_THREADS takes precedence over OMP_NUM_THREADS

-Number of examples, demonstrating use of the MKL library and its linking is available on Anselm, in the $MKL_EXAMPLES directory.
-In the examples below, we demonstrate linking MKL to Intel and GNU compiled program for multi-threaded matrix multiplication.
+Number of examples, demonstrating use of the Intel MKL library and its linking is available on clusters, in the $MKL_EXAMPLES directory.
+In the examples below, we demonstrate linking Intel MKL to Intel and GNU compiled program for multi-threaded matrix multiplication.

 Working With Examples

-In this example, we compile, link and run the cblas_dgemm example, demonstrating use of MKL example suite installed on Anselm.
+In this example, we compile, link and run the cblas_dgemm example, demonstrating use of MKL example suite installed on clusters.

 Example: MKL and Intel Compiler